AndiKod/tadam11ty/README.md

 # Eleventy extensions collection

 To keep the `.eleventy.js` clean, all the functions are stored in the *lib* folder, like `lib/shortcodes/youtube.js`.
-In case we need that tool, a single line in the config file will activate it:
+In case we need something, a single line in the config file will activate it:

 ```eleventyConfig.addShortcode('YouTube', require('./lib/shortcodes/youtube'));```